The London Green Directory!

 Insect Control Inside and Outside the Home

-- Fruit flies – they are attracted to light, darken the room and leave a crack in the window or door to let fruit flies escape – alternatively, use a lamp to attract them and then capture them with the vacuum cleaner
+— Fruit flies – they are attracted to light, darken the room and leave a crack in the window or door to let them escape – alternatively, use a lamp to attract them and then capture them by hand and return them outdoors, or if not able, collect with the vacuum cleaner

-- Spiders – Leave them alone, they play an important role in controlling other household pests
+— Spiders – leave them alone, they play an important role in controlling other household pests that get into your home

-In the garden, you can get rid of the anthills by sprinkling them with eggshells, red pepper (not cayenne), bone or blood meal, talcum powder, wood ash, sulphur, coffee grounds or diatomaceous earth.
-Also try pouring salted or soapy water over the hills or placing tomato leaves or walnut leaves on top the nest to repel them.
+— Ant hills – sprinkle them with eggshells, red pepper (not cayenne), bone or blood meal, talcum powder, wood ash, sulphur, coffee grounds or diatomaceous earth.
+Also try pouring salted or soapy water over the hills or placing tomato leaves or walnut leaves on top of the nest to repel them.
 To prevent ants from getting into a tree, wrap strips of cloth smeared with natural resin (tanglefoot, for example, is available at garden centers) around the trunk.

 Composting is the breakdown of organic material by soil microorganisms.
-Almost 30% of our household waste is organic and, therefore, it can be composted, diverting a significant amount of material from the landfill.
-The finished compost is an excellent fertilizer for the garden or house plants.
+Much of our household waste is organic and, therefore, can be composted, diverting a significant amount of material from landfill.
+Finished compost is an excellent fertilizer for the garden or house plants.

 The simplest way to compost is in an open pile.
 Leaves are easily processed this way.
-But for kitchen wastes that may attract fruit flies and other pests, it is a good idea to enclose your compost pile and prevent odours.
+But for kitchen wastes that may attract fruit flies and other pests.
+It is a good idea to enclose your compost pile and prevent odours.
 You can build a container or purchase one from various hardware stores.
+Best of all, the City EnviroDepots sell composters at cost.

 To start composting, begin with a layer of soil and carbon-rich (usually brown) material (leaves and newspapers).
 Spread a layer of nitrogen-rich (usually green) material on top (grass clippings and vegetables scraps).
 These two types of organic waste need to be balanced in the pile.
 To aerate the compost pile, you should turn the material with a shovel or special aerating tool.
 The more often you turn the pile, the faster the compost will form.
 You should always bury kitchen wastes in the pile so that there is no odour.

 Anything you compost needs to be in small pieces.
-Shredding leaves and plant material and chopping kitchen waste will increase the speed of the composting and avoid matted layers.
+Shredding leaves, plant material and chopping up kitchen waste will increase the speed of the composting and avoid matted layers.

 Visit TREA’S demonstration site at 1017 Western Road to view various composters.
-Check TREA’S website for composting how-to workshops.
+Check TREA’S website for composting how-to workshops or ask us for one to be scheduled.

 — Fruit and vegetable peelings